 There is no desktop icon yet.
 Right-click on the desktop to create one.
 Launching the program may be done via the Python interpreter.

-Position the microphone somewhere near your face and begin talking.
+Position the microphone somewhere near enough and begin talking.
 To end of the sentence, say "period" (or "colon", "question-mark", "exclamation-point") Look at the dictionary, "custom.dic" for ideas.

 Voice commands are included.
-A list of commands pops up at start-up or you may say "show commands" to show them again.
-The following voice commands are supported (except only "scratch that" is implemented with "send keys" experimental X keyboard emulation):
+A list of commands pops up at start-up or say "show commands" to show them again.
+The following voice commands are supported (except only "scratch that" is available when using X keyboard emulation).

 - file quit - quits the program